 A hand dipping tempura fried cheese curds in Sriracha mayo on a plate of cheese curds next to beer and an orange linen with a grey background.

 When it comes to sports, I 10/10 only care about the food.
-As my friend group’s annual Super Bowl party host, half of the fun for me is drinking beer and eating silly amounts of loaded BBQ chicken nachos, cheesy loaded waffle fries, and spicy ranch snack mix.
+As my friend group’s annual Super Bowl party host, half of the fun for me is drinking beer and eating silly amounts of loaded BBQ chicken nachos, cheesy loaded waffle fries, and crunchy spicy ranch snack mix.
 The husband, on the other hand, has feelings about football.
 I have never known so much about football players’ personal lives until now.

 After recently acquiring a big bag of cheese curds that my dad bought me in Oregon, my initial reaction was “wtf do I do with these?”
-So I took it to an Instagram poll, and luckily, an old study abroad friend was like, “duh, batter them, deep fry them and dip the bitches in Sriracha mayo”.*
+So I took it to an Instagram poll, and luckily, an old study abroad friend was like, “Duh, batter them, deep fry them, and dip the bitches in Sriracha mayo”.*

 *not an actual quote